How Betsy DeVos is upending the Obama-era legacy of higher education

 Since the onset of the Trump administration, the Education Department under the leadership of Secretary Betsy DeVos has taken steps to withdraw from or reverse several Obama-era regulations across K-12 and higher education.
 And last week, the department released plans for another negotiated rulemaking session, signaling greater efforts to deregulate the sector.

-Here we break down what's on the chopping block and what's in the works, taking a side-by-side look at the original Obama administration rule and the Trump administration stance on it as of August 10, 2018.
+Here we break down what's on the chopping block and what's in the works, taking a side-by-side look at the original Obama administration rule and the Trump administration stance.

 On the chopping block

 - Obama: President Obama was vocal about wanting to create a new accountability system for higher education accrediting bodies, the gatekeepers to federal aid for institutions.
 The department implemented the College Scorecard site to provide more data around institutional success and adopted a hard-line approach toward accreditors, especially after the failure of for-profits Corinthian Colleges and ITT Technical Institute left thousands of students in debt and displaced.
 These steps included creating more stringent experience standards needed for an accrediting group to be recognized and posing more oversight by the Ed Department on accreditor actions and decision letters.

 - Trump: Top officials in DeVos' department have said that Obama-era regulations around accrediting bodies restrict innovation within the industry and place heavy regulatory burdens on them, limiting their ability to tolerate risk.
 In the new round of rulemaking, the department plans to drop the standard definition of the academic credit hour, reevaluate requirements involved in accreditor oversight for member institutions and simplify the criteria the secretary uses to recognize an accrediting body.